 DJJ should identify the root cause(s) of its recruitment and retention challenges for RSs.
 DJJ should work with the Department of Human Resource Management, and consider contracting with a third-party compensation and classification expert, to determine the causes.
-After the causes of these challenges have been identified, DJJ should develop a plan to address them, and should consider (1) assigning the therapeutic and security responsibilities of the RS to separate positions; (2) increasing compensation; and (3) addressing other factors that may be contributing (e.g., organizational culture, supervisory deficiencies, lack of work/life balance, etc.) as appropriate.
-If DJJ eliminates the RS position as currently defined and has separate security and therapeutic positions, the level of responsibility, training, and labor market would need be considered to set salaries that reflect the separate job roles.
+After the causes of these challenges have been identified, DJJ should develop a plan to address them, and should consider (1) assigning the therapeutic and security responsibilities of the RS to separate positions; (2) increasing compensation; and (3) addressing other factors that may be contributing (e.g. organizational culture, supervisory deficiencies, lack of work/life balance, etc.) as appropriate.
+If the decision is made to eliminate the RS position as currently defined and to have

+Using several assumptions, the low end of the estimate for increasing RS staff salaries assumes raising salaries for current staff, while the high end assumes all vacancies will eventually be filled. separate security and therapeutic positions, the level of responsibility, training, and labor market would need be considered to set salaries that reflect the separate job roles.